nmalleus/Score_Editors/Tools/README.md

 All the files have to be in the same folder to work.

  - *Dorico4.ahk*:
-    - Texts expander
+    - DoricoTextExpander.ahk
-    - Dynamics expander
+    - all .csv files but the *Sib.csv
  - *Sibelius.ahk*:
-    - Text expander
+    - SibeliusTextExpander.ahk
-    - Dynamics expander
+    - - all .csv files
     - Going back to the F7 keypad in these cases:
         - `F8` / `4` `5` `6` `7` `8` `9` `/` `*` `-`
         - `F9` / `1` `2` `3` `4` `5`